localgovdrupal/docs/docs/src/content/index.md

 Join the LocalGov Drupal Slack channel if you would like to get involved.

-There's even a channel for #content and occassional meetups of content designers.
-These are really good places to get help, share learnings ot request new features.
+There's a channel for #content and occassional meetups of content designers.
+These are really good places to get help, share learnings or request new features.

 ### Report bugs and issues

-We encourage people to report bugs and issues in the Git repo.
-See the how-to.
+We encourage people to report bugs and issues in the Git repo - [see the how-to guide](https://docs.localgovdrupal.org/content/how-to/how-to-github.html)